Dasharo/docs/docs/common-coreboot-docs/checkbox.md

 1. Disable Secure Boot.
 To do this you can follow the steps described in [Secure Boot test](https://docs.dasharo.com/unified-test-documentation/dasharo-security/206-secure-boot/).

-    > Diable Secure boot is required to properly download packages.
+    > Disable Secure boot is required to properly download packages.

 1. Open the terminal and type in the below commands to install Checkbox and all its dependencies:

     ```bash
     sudo add-apt-repository ppa:hardware-certification/public